hashicorp/terraform-provider-google/website/docs/r/cloudbuildv2_connection.html.markdown

   A SecretManager resource containing the OAuth token that authorizes the Cloud Build connection.
 Format: `projects/*/secrets/*/versions/*`.

 * `username` -
+  Output only.
 The username associated to this token.

 The `github_enterprise_config` block supports: